iterate-ch/docs/Mountain_Duck/Sync_History.md

 # Recent Files

-The *Recent Files* area shows the last 20 items that Mountain DUck uses for one of the following operations:
+The *Recent Files* area shows the last 20 items that Mountain Duck uses for one of the following operations:

 ### Delete